Why do people believe weird things?

 But there is a real contradiction.
 By definition, an infinitely large quantity of things is a limitlessly large quantity of things, and so there is no limit on that quantity, which means that it cannot possibly be a smaller quantity than any other quantity.
 It is simply absurd to pretend that there is no contradiction.

 So why do mathematicians/logicians continue to evade this contradiction?
-Presumably a large part of the problem is that intelligent people are good at creating arguments to support a given position; however, the fact that they are intelligent does not necessarily mean that their arguments are completely logically watertight.
+Presumably a large part of the problem is that intelligent people are good at creating arguments to support a given position; however, the fact that they are intelligent does not necessarily mean that their arguments must be completely logical and without errors.
 (Footnote: See chapter 18 of the book Why people believe weird things by Michael Shermer, Macmillan, 2002.)
 If you actually examine such arguments, you will find that they are logically invalid or that they include at least one of several common argumentative fallacies such as a deflection from the subject in question.
 (Footnote: See, for example, Dishonest tricks used in Arguments, A List of Fallacious Arguments, Fallacies - The Internet Encyclopedia of Philosophy, Logical Fallacies Handlist, Wikipedia entry - List of Fallacies.)
 As an example of how a mathematician who surely can be considered very intelligent can try to defend the indefensible see A typical defence of different sizes of infinity.

 The mathematician/logician is stuck with a mindset that believes that there cannot be anything further to be said about the original argument.
 He refuses to accept that a complete logical meta-linguistic analysis of the argument can give a complete resolution of the contradiction.
-Part of the problem may be that if a person has a prior belief that the problem can only be resolved by mathematical symbol manipulation, or that there actually is a rigorous proof that one limitlessly large quantity can be smaller than another limitlessly large quantity, (there isn’t(Footnote: See Proof of more Real numbers than Natural numbers)) then they may feel justified in summarily rejecting any proposed alternative.
+Part of the problem may be that if a person has a prior belief that a problem can only be resolved by mathematical symbol manipulation, or that there actually is a rigorous proof that one limitlessly large quantity can be smaller than another limitlessly large quantity, (there isn’t(Footnote: See Proof of more Real numbers than Natural numbers)) then they may feel justified in summarily rejecting any proposed alternative.
 And it seems to be the case that this is precisely what mathematicians do.

 Of course there is another factor that makes some mathematicians unwilling to even consider that they might be wrong.
 That factor is that accepting the solution that resolves the contradiction also means that they must also reject a large part of their subject of study - the study of ‘limitlessly large sets’ that have ‘different sizes’ have constituted the major part of the life’s work of many mathematicians.
 (Footnote: “Indeed, it’s not a great oversimplification to say that Cantor’s theory of infinite ordinal and cardinal numbers is the principal subject matter of set theory.”
 Vann McGee, ‘Whittle’s assault on Cantor’s paradise’, Oxford studies in metaphysics vol 9 (2015).)
 One can understand the reluctance of such people to contemplate any thought of a major reconsideration of the foundations of their area of study - but at the same time that cannot excuse the subjugation of logic so that it has become subservient to convention and convenience.